Fuze (company): Rebranding to Fuze (2016–present)

-Patents and awards

-Fuze has been ranked on the Forbes Cloud 100 list every year since 2016.
-The company was ranked #290 on Deloitte's 2018 Technology Fast 500, among the fastest growing technology companies in North America.

-Fuze was awarded U.S. Patent No. 10,097,612 in March 2019.
-This patent, entitled “Selecting Routes Through a Network,” includes the ability to identify a fault location on a segment of the network, enabling Fuze to identify network problems before they cause issues for users, on both a private or public Wi-Fi network.
-Fuze was awarded U.S. Patent No. 10,191,951 in July 2019 to enable an advanced machine learning algorithm that applies the technology of skills-based routing to internal employee groups.
-In 2020, Fuze was awarded a new US patent (10298752B1) for unified communication systems, to route inbound communication requests based on the user's recorded history; patent number 10469626B2, for advanced address book management; patent number 10798191B1, for processing and analyzing streams of communications data in real time, across multiple users and mediums; patent number 10834147 for controlling communication devices when using a web-based unified communications platform; and patent number 10877980 for mapping communication content across telephony, video, or chat, to create user knowledge scores, to determine user expertise.
-On January 26, 2021, Fuze was issued a new US patent (number 10904311) to improve audio and video call quality through machine learning techniques to predict and resolve connectivity issues.

 Acquisitions

 Starting in 2014, ThinkingPhones began acquiring companies with a purpose of building a full communications stack in the cloud, to provide messaging, phone and video services, along with caller data.

 In August 2014, the company acquired Whaleback Managed Services, a provider of cloud-based phone services for medium-sized businesses, re-launching Whaleback's brand name to ThinkingPhones that year.

 In February 2015, ThinkingPhones acquired Contactive, which provides contact information from a caller, connecting profiles and identities created by people and businesses online and associating them with a telephone number to create an identity graph.
 Contactive gathers information from sources including Facebook, Twitter, LinkedIn, Google and Yelp.

 Partnerships

 In March 2019, Fuze announced a partnership with Samsung to provide mobile unified communications as a service for remote and distributed workers.

 In September 2019, Fuze announced an integration with Slack, enabling users to seamlessly toggle between the two platforms when moving from a Slack conversation to a Fuze call or meeting.
 Fuze integrates with Google Meet, Zoom, Webex, Microsoft Teams, and GoToMeeting, to launch and join videoconferences seamlessly.

 In March 2021, Fuze announced a partnership with privacy and security company Theta Lake, to assist companies in protecting sensitive data when collaborating.
 Fuze also updated its Microsoft Teams and Slack integrations to a higher level of security.